rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 This question was a catalyst for a lot of discussion on [Discord].

 If we interpret the answers as a scale of 1-5, where 1 is "not okay at all" and 5 is "I love it", the mean answer was 2.25, the median 2.
 Notably, the mode is tied at 1 and 2.
-The 95% confidence interval is [1.89, 2.61] using a standard error of 0.18.
+The 95% confidence interval is [1.89, 2.61] using a standard error of 0.18 (sd = 1.30, n = 52).
-People are generally against using an LLM to generate summaries (the p-value of a t-test of mean 3 is 1.2e-4).
+People are generally against using an LLM to generate summaries.

 While a majority of readers (65%) are at least okay with AI-generated summaries, a significant minority (35%) are not okay at all with this proposal.
 These include very active members of the community and